-Nothing says Thanksgiving to me better than this Raspberry Cranberry Jello Salad.
-Cranberries and crushed pineapples married in a raspberry flavor jello, how delicious does that sound?
+Nothing says Thanksgiving or Christmas to me better than this Raspberry Cranberry Jello Salad.
+Whole Cranberry sauce and crushed pineapples are married together in raspberry jello.
+Making for one delicious dessert recipe.

-Not only is this raspberry cranberry jello salad delicious but very festive in its looks.
+Not only is this cranberry jello salad delicious but very festive because of the the red color.

 As a kid, I can remember my grandmother having cranberry sauce on the Thanksgiving table.
 You know the kind that takes the form of the can.
-I admit I never tried it, must have been a little intimidated by the form of the sauce.
+I admit I never tried it, the form of the sauce was a bit intimidating.

 When I can across this recipe years ago all I could think of was that canned cranberry sauce.
-Boy, was I wrong this recipe is far from that canned cranberry sauce that my grandmother used to eat.
-My family likes it so much that it is a must for our Thanksgiving each year.
+Boy, was I wrong this recipe is far from that canned cranberry sauce that my grandmother used to eat!

 Easy Jello Salad Recipe